sadibnms/toudja-connect/README.md

-# Welcome to your Lovable project
+# Welcome to my first project

-TODO: Document your project here
+I don't think that school decides if you will succed in life or not. and that the idea of my first project thank you. and vive mob